rothgar/justingarrison.com/content/about.md

 comments: false
 ---

 Hi, my name is Justin.
-I like to learn new things and teach things.
+I like to learn new things and help people.

 - I tweet at [@rothgar](https://twitter.com/rothgar)
 - I work at [Disney Streaming](http://disneystreaming.com)